-Pinera Consolidating Lead for Chile Presidency, Poll Shows
+Pinera consolidating lead for Chile presidency, poll shows

-Chilean former President Sebastian Pinera and Chilean right-wing lawyer and Santiago's mayoral candidate Felipe Alessandri greet supporters during Municipal elections in Santiago, Oct.
-23, 2016.
-Conservative former president Sebastian Pinera has pulled further ahead of center-left hopeful Alejandro Guillier in Chile's presidential race, but the two remain the favorites to face off in the November election, a closely watched poll showed on Friday.
+Conservative former president Sebastian Pinera has pulled further ahead of centre-left hopeful Alejandro Guillier in Chile's presidential race, but the two remain the favourites to face off in the November election, a closely watched poll showed on Friday.
+When asked who they would like to be the next president of Chile, 24 percent of respondents backed Pinera, with 13 percent selecting Guillier, according to the CEP poll.

 Discussions